As every parent knows, safety and comfort are of paramount importance for your child.

 - Seat difficult to remove from base

-UPPAbaby MESA–Best Safety Infant Car Seat
+UPPAbaby MESA – Best Safety Infant Car Seat

 This is the most expensive baby car seat in the group retailing at around $300.
+I was very curious to see if this product from UPPAbaby would justify the price tag.

 Sporting a subdued color scheme, the Jake makes an unassuming impression.
 However, upon closer inspection one begins to notice the superior craftsmanship of this premium product.